jaymarichua/quant-q-a/conditional_probability.md

 <h6>Bayes' Theorem and Machine Learning</h6>

-Many modern machine learning techniques rely on Bayes' theorem, which is a way to update beliefs upon discovery of new information.
+Many modern machine learning techniques rely on Bayes' theorem; a way to update beliefs upon discovery of new information.

 <h5>References</h5>